Onula/Doctor-Appointment-Android-App/README.md

 # Doctor Appointment App

 An Android application for doctor appointment scheduling with **Java (Android Studio)**, **PHP**, and **MySQL**.
-The PHP backend fetches data from the MySQL database and sends it as **JSON** to the Android client, enabling real-time appointment management.
+The PHP backend serves as the communication layer between the Android client and the MySQL database.
+It handles all database interactions on the server side and returns the results to the Android application in JSON format, enabling seamless and real-time synchronization between the mobile interface and the database.

-This project was developed as part of the **Mobile Application Development** course at the University of Macedonia.

 ---

 ## Features